oracle-livelabs/database/mds-intro/enableopsi/enableopsi.md

-# Enable Demo Mode for Ops Insights

 ## Introduction

-In this lab, you will go through the steps to enable Demo Mode for Oracle Cloud Infrastructure Ops Insights.
+In this lab, you will go through the steps to enable and explore Ops Insights for MySQL HeatWave DB System.

 Estimated time: 50 minutes